gencay/vscode-chatgpt/README.md

 - If the bot isn't responding, try clearing your cache by running the `ChatGPT: Clear session` command.
 - It's possible that openai systems may experience issues responding to your queries due to high-traffic from time to time.
 - If you get `ChatGPTAPI error 429`, it means that you are making Too Many Requests.
-Please wait and try again in a few moments
+Please wait and try again in a few moments.
+If it persists, restart your vs-code.
+- If you see `ChatGPTAPI error terminated`, your requests are being throttled.
+Please try again later.

 # Credits